Robpol86/influxdb/docs/config.rst

     GRANT ALL TO telegraf_filesrv
     CREATE USER telegraf_raspberrypi WITH PASSWORD 'REPLACE_ME'
     GRANT ALL TO telegraf_raspberrypi
+    CREATE USER telegraf_bosco WITH PASSWORD 'REPLACE_ME'
+    GRANT WRITE ON telegraf TO telegraf_bosco
     CREATE USER grafana WITH PASSWORD 'REPLACE_ME'
     GRANT READ ON telegraf TO grafana